Living Losses for the Entrepreneur: The Grief No One Talks About

 These are living losses.

-Even the transitions you asked for carry grief:
+And even the transitions you chose carry grief:

-• Growing your audience and losing the intimacy you had
+• Growing your audience and losing the intimacy you once had

 • Releasing offers that no longer reflect who you are